whage/thesis/thesis.md

 very satisfied with it [@cantrill-rust].

 # Summary
+In the first half of my thesis, I looked at type theory to lay down the fundamentals of type systems.
+Then I talked about what it means for a language to be type safe or "sound" and then examined the two main types of type checking languages perform to achieve it: static and dynamic checking.
+In the second half, I examined a list of type systems concepts from simpler to more advanced, illustrated them with examples of common programming languages and talked about their importance and potential to increase the quality of software produced by the industry.

+From the various type systems features I discussed above, the ones that I find the most important are:

+- gradual typing
+- sum types
+- Rust's ownership system

+Gradual typing for its potential to help existing large codebases slowly transition to static type checking, sum types for their ability to elegantly express and handle uncertainty and their role in eliminating runtime errors and finally Rust's ownership system for its potential to bring static memory safety closer to the mainstream.

+Part of my goal was to gather evidence that shows that static typing is superior to dynamic typing.
-In my own experience, a statically typed language is a better tool for writing good, working software.
-I am surprised by the lack of evidence that can back this claim.
-In fact, all the studies I could find conclude that there is no objective, measurable difference between the quality of software produced with dynamicall or statically typed languages [@large-scale].
+In my mind, there is no doubt about that a statically typed language is a better tool for writing good, working software but I am surprised by the lack of evidence that can support this claim.
+In fact, all the studies I could find conclude that there is no objective, measurable difference between the quality of software produced with dynamically or statically typed languages [@large-scale].
 This suggests that it is a matter of personal taste that someone might feel more productive or confident with one or the other.

 In my view (which might change in the future) dynamic languages do have their place which is small-scale sofware development, typically small services or scripts that are not expected to grow much (if only we could know...).
 The small size usually means a smaller "input space", less things to go wrong and less things in which a static type system might really help and on the other hand, being free from type constraints increases the speed of development.
-Dynamic languages offer a low barrier to entry and agility that provides quick results with short development times.
+Dynamic languages also offer a low barrier to entry for people new to programming which is also a crucial role to fill.

 Many originally dynamic languages (javascript, python, ruby, php) seem to be adding support for some form of optional typing later in their development, this suggests a dissatisfaction with dynamic typing as projects grow larger.
-This is exactly my feeling too.
 As software grows in complexity and its components spread out to more parts the safety net of static type checking - knowing after every change that we didn't break something trivial - becomes invaluable.

-I spent much more time on this thesis than I expected but I'm very happy about all the things that I learned while writing it.
-From the various type systems features I discussed above, the ones that I find the most important are:

-- gradual typing
-- parametric polymorphism
-- sum types
-- Rust's ownership system

-Gradual typing for its potential to help existing large codebases slowly transition to static type checking, parametric polymorphism for its general usefulness when trying to design type-safe abstractions, sum types for their ability to elegantly express and handle uncertainty and their role in eliminating runtime errors and finally Rust's ownership system for its potential to bring static memory safety closer to the mainstream.

-**TODO: gyakorlati hasznokról**

 # Suggestions for further research